 What can I do with a degree in Environmental Arts and humanities?

-During their graduate studies, students from an understanding of transdisciplinary work that can be the foundation of new forms of cultural and ecological thriving on a chaotic, increasingly crowded planet.
+During their graduate studies, students form an understanding of transdisciplinary work that can be the foundation of new forms of cultural and ecological thriving on a chaotic, increasingly crowded planet.
 Students will graduate prepared for good, wise work in such positions as environmental non-profit organizations, government and land agencies, advocacy groups, corporations, green business, journalism, conservation and stewardship, formal and informal education, and other environmental positions that require strong, creative communication and reasoning skill sets and humanistic understanding.

 What Academic programs does OSU offer in Environmental arts and humanities?

 OSU offers four options for students to study Environmental Arts and Humanities at the graduate level.